embEDUx/documentation/src/background/evaluation/rootfs.md

 * Buildroutine Automation

 ## Yocto Project
 The **Yocto Project** is divided in multiple sub-projects.
+After the build process an entire **Linux** distribution is created, including the toolchain.

 * Bitbake (build tool)

     **Bitbake** is the sub-project that builds the output system image, and is based on **Gentoo Portage**.
-The buildprocess uses meta data to calculcate the installation instcrutions.
+The buildprocess uses meta data to calculcate the installation instructions.

 * Openembedded-Core - Meta data (available software)